anair-it/disruptor-billing-example/README.md

 2. Create a billing input queue.
 Name it as your wish.
 3. Create a data stream input queue.
 Name it as your wish.
 3. Start queue manager
-4. Update [tomcat context](src/main/webapp/META-INF/context.xml) with the queue connection info and queue name.
+4. Update _src/main/resources/application.yml_ with queue manager and queue names

 Configuring the disruptor